raohmaru/Ephemeral-Random-Drawing-Tool/README.md

 coded in plain JavaScript.
 No libraries except for the [requestAnimationFrame polyfill](https://gist.github.com/paulirish/1579671).

-Move the mouse or use the keyboard arrows to draw random shapes of random colours and random size with an endless drawing pen, in a canvas that erases itself.
+Move the mouse or use the keyboard arrows to draw random shapes of random colours and random size with an endless paint brush, in a canvas that erases itself.
 Your drawings while lasts a few seconds on the screen, that becomes an random, ephemeral work of art.

 ## Hints
-+ Change the settings of the pen or the canvas in the settings dialog at the top right of the screen.
++ Change the settings of the paint brush or the canvas in the settings dialog at the top right of the screen.
 + Press `Ctrl+S` to save a snapshot of the canvas in PNG format (it will donwload automatically or prompt to save the file).
-+ Press `P` key or double click on the canvas to pause or resume the endless drawing pen.
++ Press `P` key or double click on the canvas to pause or resume the endless paint brush.

 ## Browser Support
 Compatible with Firefox, Chrome and Internet Explorer 11.
-Older IE versions are not supported.
+Older IE versions are not supported and the application may crash.
 Not tested on mobile devices.

 ## Building